Sui–Lâm Ấp war: Background

 Around 540s, the region of Jiaozhou (northern Vietnam) saw the uprising of the local Lý clan led by Lý Bí.
 In 589, the Sui dynasty defeated the Chen dynasty and unified China proper.
-As the authority of the Sui gradually consolidated in this region, Lý Phật Tử, the ruler of Vạn Xuân in Jiaozhou recognized sui overlordship.
+As the authority of the Sui gradually consolidated in this region when Lý Phật Tử, the ruler of Vạn Xuân in Jiaozhou accepted Sui overlordship.
 In 595, king Sambhuvarman (r.
-572–629) of Lâm Ấp, a Cham kingdom with its capital located around modern-day Da Nang or Trà Kiệu, prudently sent tribute to the Sui.
+572–629) of Lâm Ấp, a Cham kingdom with its capital Kandapurpura located around modern-day Huế, prudently sent tribute to the Sui.
 However, there was a myth in China which postulated that Champa was an immensely rich area, sparking the interest of Sui officials.

 In 601, the Chinese official Xi Linghu forwarded an imperial summons for Phật Tử to appear at Chang'an, the Sui capital.
 Deciding to resist this demand, Phật Tử sought to delay by requesting that the summons be postponed until after the new year.
 Xi approved the request, believing that he could keep Phật Tử's allegiance by exercising restraint.
 However, Xi was accused of taking a bribe from Phật Tử, and the court grew suspicious.
 When Phật Tử openly rebelled early in 602, Xi was promptly arrested; he died while being taken north.
 In 602, Emperor Wen of Sui ordered general Liu Fang to launch a surprise attack on Phật Tử from Yunnan with 27 battalions.
 Unprepared to resist an assault of this scale, Phật Tử heeded Fang's admonition to surrender and was sent to Chang'an.
 Lý Phật Tử and his subordinates were decapitated to preclude future trouble.
 From recaptured Jiaozhou, Yang Jian authorized Liu Fang to attack Lâm Ấp, located south of Jiaozhou.